Leonardo DiCaprio: Philanthropy

-In 1998, DiCaprio and his mother donated $35,000 for a "Leonardo DiCaprio Computer Center" at the library in Los Feliz, the site of his childhood home.
+In 1998, DiCaprio and his mother donated $35,000 for a "Leonardo DiCaprio Computer Center" at a library in Los Feliz.
 In May 2009, DiCaprio joined Kate Winslet, director James Cameron and Canadian singer Celine Dion, in a campaign to raise money to financially support the fees of the nursing home where Millvina Dean, a survivor of the RMS Titanic, was residing.
 DiCaprio and Winslet donated $20,000 to support Dean.
 In 2010, he donated $1 million to relief efforts in Haiti after the earthquake.
 In 2011, DiCaprio joined the Animal Legal Defense Fund's campaign to release Tony, a tiger that had spent the last decade at a truck stop in Grosse Tête, Louisiana.
 DiCaprio donated $61,000 to the gay rights group GLAAD in 2013.

 In 2016, DiCaprio donated $65,000 to the annual fundraising gala for the Children of Armenia Fund, where he was a special guest of his friend and honorary chair, Tony Shafrazi.
 Supporting Hurricane Harvey (2017) relief efforts, DiCaprio provided $1 million through his foundation.
 In 2020, DiCaprio's foundation donated $3 million to Australia bushfire relief efforts.
 Amidst the 2022 Russian invasion of Ukraine, the media announced DiCaprio donated $10 million to support Ukraine, although the news agency Associated Press suggested this amount was inaccurate.